cllckn/software-testing/assignments/assignment1/assignment1.md

 - Source codes must be **ready to show** in the IDE.
 - Tests must be **ready to run** for demonstration.

+## Group Work
+Students may form groups of up to two members.

+All group members will receive a common grade for the assignment.

+Instructors may ask questions to any group member during the oral exam, so it is essential that every member understands all aspects of the project.
+Therefore, each group member must be well-versed in every detail related to the project.

 ## Report Structure
 While there is no standard template for the report, it must include the following essential components:

 ### Cover Page
 Student Information: Include your full name, student ID, course name, and date of submission.

 Title of the Report: Clearly state the title of your study or project.

 ### Study Explanation
 The report must provide a straightforward explanation of your study, including:

 Objective: Clearly outline the purpose and goals of your study.

 Methodology: Describe the methods and approaches used in your research or project.

 Conclusion: Summarize the key points and findings of your study.

 ### Additional Recommendations

 Ensure that your report is well-organized and free of grammatical errors.

 Use clear headings and subheadings to enhance readability.

+## Email Submission

+Students are required to **compress** their reports and source codes into a **single file** (or provide a **GitHub link** to their source code repository) and submit it via **email**.

+* Email Subject: Use the following format for the subject line of your email:
+  - st-assignment1-StudentName
+* File Naming: Ensure that the compressed file is named appropriately, using the following format:
+  - StudentName-Report.zip
+* Only **one submission per group** is sufficient.

 ## Technology Requirements